Last Updated on December 12, 2021 by Chris and Lindsay

 Because camping on the beach was one of our top highlights of visiting Homer, we have to start with our favorite campground in Homer Spit.

 Although our truck camper was right at the 20-foot maximum length, we were able to fit at the tent campground at Mile Marker 2.7.

-This campground is simple a single dirt road on the right side of Homer Spit Road almost directly across from Freight Dock Road.
+This campground is simply a single dirt road on the right side of Homer Spit Road almost directly across from Freight Dock Road.

 If you drive a truck camper, van or plan to tent camp, this spot is an ideal location.
 You can park however you like so that you can enjoy the view of Kachemak Bay.

 We backed into our spot (beware of soft sand and stones) such that our camper door opened right up to the bay!

 This campground is located in the first few miles of the spit.
 At $24 per night it is basic dry camping.
 There are 40 sites with a shared pit toilet.